-- ✓ Secure additional funding for the Corporation through private placements, joint venture agreements, or other financing activities; and - ✓ Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - Continue to work with the Government of the Dominican Republic in order to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - Begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization.
+- ✓ Secure additional funding for the Corporation and ensure exploration programs are completed on its' concessions through private placements, joint venture agreements, or other financing activities; and - ✓ Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - Continue to work with the Government of the Dominican Republic in order to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - ➤ If sufficient funds are available, begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - > Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization.

 In early 2022, the Corporation submitted an application to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit.
-The Corporation's long-term objective is to establish sustainable operations within the Neita Concession for the benefit of all stakeholders.
-The application passed a review and the Corporation moved to the next phase of the application process with the publication of the application details in the national press with a request for public comment.
-The comment period for the second and final publication of the application details closed on June 5, 2022, with no material comments being received from the public.
-The technical review by the General Directorate of Mining ("DGM") has been completed and all questions addressed by us or our consultants.
+The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.
+The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed on June 5, 2022.
+No material comments were received from the public.
+The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its' consultants.
 The application has been forwarded for Ministerial approval, and/or subsequent Presidential approval.
-The Corporation is hopeful that this Exploitation Concession Licence will be granted no later than Q2 of 2023, but the process remains constrained by the DR government schedules.
+The Corporation is hopeful that this Exploitation Concession Licence will be granted no later than the end of Q3 of 2023, but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.

-The Corporation's long-term objective is to establish sustainable operations within the Neita Concession for the benefit of all stakeholders.
+The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.